Kona Coast

 Explore the natural wonders of Kona and its world-famous coffee beans

 Kona takes up an expansive area of the island, stretching about 60 miles along the Big Island’s west shore from Kona International Airport to south of Kealakekua Bay and is separated into two districts, north and south.
-The historically rich Kona is also home to important landmarks, fascinating coral reefs with calm clear waters for snorkeling, scuba diving or spotting dolphins and Hawaiian green sea turtles.
+The city of Kona, rich in history, is also home to important landmarks, fascinating coral reefs with calm clear waters for snorkeling, scuba diving or spotting dolphins and Hawaiian green sea turtles.
 Kona features two of the largest national historic parks – Puʻuhonua o Hōnaunau and Kaloko-Honokohau.
-It also boats hundreds of coffee farms including the world-renowned Kona coffee.
+It also boasts hundreds of coffee farms including the world-renowned Kona coffee.
 History enthusiasts will enjoy visiting Captain Cook Monument at Kealakekua Bay, where Captain James Cook first landed on the island in 1778.

-The natural stunning beauty and unique attractions of Kona is a must-see for everyone on the fantastically diverse Big Island.
+The stunning beauty of this “sunny side” of the island and the unique attractions of Kona are a must-see for everyone who dreams of a quiet tropical vacation.

 Today Pu’uhonua o Honaunau is one of the most significant sites in Hawaii.
 There are self-guided walking tours at the national park which lead visitors to the 12-foot-high Great Wall and wooden statues of gods (kii) who guard the site known as Hale o Keawe Heiau, a sacred temple that housed the bones of 23 chiefs (alii).